-Additionally, Transistor allows you to easily setup your own Google Analytic tag to track your website.
+Additionally, Transistor allows you to easily set up your own Google Analytics tag to track your website.
 This is great because a lot of hosting sites don’t allow this feature.

 Transistor also has some great integrations directly in the dashboard.
 I can connect your email distribution provider (mine is Mailchimp) and it automatically adds a subscribe form to the bottom of your website.